 Furthermore, mentors must have a willingness to share skills, knowledge, and expertise.
 They must be ready to explain processes clearly and give out important information.
 There is no room for hoarding information or knowledge in mentorship.
-Having good communication skills is important when considering being a young person’s mentor.
+Good communication skills are important when considering being a young person's mentor.

 You need to have the ability to relate with them at their level and break down complex concepts to their understanding.
 We can characterize good communication, not only by effective speaking but also by active listening.

-A mentor should be available and accessible.
+A mentor should be available and accessible, and prepared to meet regularly.
 And successful youth mentoring largely depends on how much time mentors and mentees can spend together, physically or virtually.
 A mentor's dependability and trustworthiness also play a huge part in good mentorship.

 Mentees should be able to rely on the promises of the mentor and trust in the authenticity of information and intention.
 A mentor should have integrity and good values as he is a role model for the mentee.